-OTTAWA The Foundation to Assist national distribution.
-The group will provide forgivable loans of up to 50% Canadian Talent on Record-Canadian Talent Library (FACTOR/CTL) has of a music video budget, but the amount cannot exceed \$20,000.
-The expanded its mandate to include assistance for music video production.
-The announcement by the Torontoinitial measures are in effect only until March 31.
+FACTOR/CTL says that, initially, applications for funds will be accepted only by Canadian companies with national distribution.
+The group will provide forgivable loans of up to 50% of a music video budget, but the amount cannot exceed \$20,000.
+The initial measures are in effect only until March 31.
 During that time, companies cannot apply for more than two sets of funds.
-The videos must be completed by March 31 and must be supported by a current single recording.
+The videos must be completed by March 31 and must be supported by a current single recordcharged with the principal responsibility of overseeing the disbursal of the federal money.
+The video funds are part of the federal program and amount to about \$300,000 a year.